Dave-team/Knowledge-base/Reading.md

   - After reading, critically access the book.
 Strengths and weaknesses

 ## General tips
+-	Just read because you enjoy it, read out of curiosity and interest.
+There’s no mission here to accomplish.
+Reading a book isn’t a race—the better the book, the more slowly it should be absorbed.
 - Only read those books that do provide value - no obligation to finish a started book
 - Read a few good books often rather than many books once
 - Read more books at the same time: combine a light and a heavy book to increase total reading time